 We demand a lot from our kitchen worktops.
-The core of the action, where we unpack the weekly groceries, chop and prep meals and often have spills.
-Getting the right material for the job is therefore essential.
+It's at the heart of the action, where we unpack the weekly shop, chop and prep meals and often have spills.
+Therefore it's essential to get the right material for the job.

 While cabinetry is often the main style element when considering kitchen decor, never underestimate the impact the worktop choice will have on the overall scheme.
 At eye level our kitchen worktops are highly prominent, so it’s important to give the appearance due consideration.
-Not to mention how hard it works as surface, to sustain the everyday wear and tear of kitchen life.
-It’s crucial to get the right balance between looking great and catering to your kitchens needs, for longevity.
+Plus look at how hard it works as surface, to sustain the everyday wear and tear of kitchen life.
+It's crucial to get the right balance between looking great and catering to your kitchens needs, for longevity.

 Be inspired by our tips and kitchen worktop ideas to create the ideal space to serve your home in style, for years to come.